Welcome to the Department of Civil and Environmental Engineering!

 Civil Engineering is the discipline that consists of the design, construction, and maintenance of constructed and natural infrastructure.
 Civil engineers apply their knowledge of mathematics and physical sciences to develop ways to efficiently utilize natural resources and the forces of nature to improve the well-being of humanity and to protect the environment.
 First and foremost, Civil Engineering is a people serving profession.
 Civil Engineers are responsible for all civil infrastructure systems including water supply and treatment facilities, landfills, highways, bridges, rail lines, dams, and telecommunication services.
 The work of Civil Engineers results in improved public health and quality of life, while still recognizing the importance of natural systems.
 Civil Engineers have a direct and immediate impact on our society and our ability to create a sustainable civilization.

-The Department of Civil Engineering at the University of Massachusetts consists of four major areas of concentration: Environmental and Water Resources Engineering, Geotechnical Engineering, Structural Engineering, and Transportation Engineering.
-The Department awards an undergraduate, Masters, and Ph.D. degree in Civil Engineering and a Masters degree in Environmental Engineering.
+The Civil and Engineering Department offers four major areas of concentration: Environmental and Water Resources Engineering, Geotechnical Engineering, Structural Engineering, and Transportation Engineering.
+The Department offers an undergraduate degree program accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org: Bachelor of Science in Civil Engineering (B.S.C.E.) and awards Masters and Ph.D. degrees in Civil Engineering and a Masters degree in Environmental Engineering.

 Our Department has gone through a period of rapid and exciting growth.
 In just the last three years, we have welcomed nine new faculty members.
 This fall the Department will consist of more than 250 undergraduate students, a substantial increase from past years.
 Despite this growth, our average undergraduate class size is only 25 students.
 This allows us to provide a great learning environment and an excellent student to faculty ratio.